robenkleene/collections/cards/computer-science.md

 - **What is logarithm (e.g., `log_2 N`)?**: Logarithm is the inverse of exponentiation, so `x = log_b n` is `b^x = n`.
 E.g., `log_2 16 = 4`.
 - **Why does `log_2 N` grow slowly?** Logarithms increase slowly for the same reason exponential growth increases quickly: For base `2`, `N` doubles before the result increments by `1`.
+- **What is asymptotic notation?** The umbrella term for big O, big Omega, and big Theta.
-- **What is asymptotic notation?** An asymptote of a curve is a line where the distance between the line and the curve approaches zero as the curve's coordinates approach infinity.
-Asymptotic notation is the umbrella term for big O, big Omega, and big Theta.
+- **What is an asymptote?** An asymptote of a curve is a line where the distance between the line and the curve approaches zero as the curve's coordinates approach infinity.
 - **What is Big O (e.g., `O(N)`)?** The upper bound of an algorithm.
 - **What is Big Omega (e.g., `Ω(N)`)?** The lower bound of an algorithm.
 - **What is Big Theta (e.g., `Θ(N)`)?** The upper and lower bound of an algorithm (i.e., a tightly bound algorithm).
 Big Theta is more informative than Big Oh or Big Omega, but harder to prove.